JonasCz/blog-public/content/post/solar/testing-low-cost-solar-ebike-charging/index.md

 ---
 ## Overview

-I've built a solar charged ebike rig, with the aim of being able to go further, faster, and with less effort.
+I've built a solar charged ebike setup, with the aim of being able to go further, faster, and with less effort.
 This is a short write-up of what went into it.
 Questions?
 Send an email to the adress listed at left or in the menu.

 ![Trailer with soler panels in the riding configuration.
 And me, happy that I made it to the beach!](MVIMG_20210625_214454.jpg)